SmartEVSE/SmartEVSE-3/docs/configuration.md

 - **Enabled**: Checks daily for a new stable firmware version and installs it when no EV is connected.
   **Note**: This will not work if your version is not in the format `vx.y.z` (e.g., v3.6.1).
 Locally compiled versions or RCx versions will not auto-update.

+## APP PIN
+Only appears when [WIFI](#wifi) is **Enabled**.
+Generate a 6-digit pairing PIN for connecting the SmartEVSE mobile app.

+- Press the middle button to generate a new PIN.
+- The PIN is displayed on the LCD screen and is valid for 2 minutes.
+- Enter this PIN in the SmartEVSE mobile app to pair your device.
+- The PIN is automatically cleared when you exit the menu or after the timeout expires.

+## APP SERVR
+Only appears when [WIFI](#wifi) is **Enabled**.
+Enable or disable the connection to the SmartEVSE cloud server for mobile app integration.

+- **Disabled**: No connection to the SmartEVSE server.
+- **Enabled**: Connect to `mqtt.smartevse.nl` for mobile app communication.

+When enabled, the top row shows the current connection status:
+- **Connected to server**: Successfully connected to the SmartEVSE server.
+- **No server connection**: Not connected to the server.

+This feature uses a unique per-device key stored in the controller.
+If you somehow erased the controller completely this data will be lost, and the controller will not be able to connect to the server.

 ## MAX TEMP
 Maximum allowed temperature for your SmartEVSE: 40-75°C (default 65°C).
 Charging will stop once the internal temperature reaches this threshold and resume once it drops to 55°C.